10 Back to School STEM Activities for the First Day of School (Grades 2–5)

 The challenge?

 They have to use these materials to create a complex Rube Goldberg machine that performs a simple task (like ringing a bell or popping a balloon) in the most convoluted way possible.
-This activity not only engages students but also fosters creativity, perseverance, and problem-solving skills.
+This activity not only engages students but also builds creativity, perseverance, and problem-solving skills.
 Plus, it’s sure to create a lot of excitement and laughter in the classroom.

 Engaging students in engineering design processes during back-to-school creates an environment that promotes cooperative learning and problem-solving.
 These activities not only help students develop their analytical and critical skills but also teach them how to think outside the box and innovate.
 Learning should be fun and exciting, and the first day of school should set the tone for the rest of the year.